 What is the importance of having loyalty programs in every business scenario?

-With the ever rising new opportunities for brands to increase customer retention and brand preference, loyalty programs need to be radically dynamic.
+With rising new opportunities for brands to increase customer retention and brand preference, loyalty programs need to be radically dynamic.
 Loyalty programs are also an extension to every customer relationship strategy.
 Customers have the power to leverage business profits by almost 100% in exchange for just mere 5% of retaining existing customers.

 However, in 1981, American Airlines successfully launched the modernised version of loyalty programs whose popularity spread like wildfire, and hence was promptly copied by other airlines, as well as other industries of the hospitality sector like hotels, car rentals, credit card companies, and so on.
 Soon enough, retail loyalty programs started mushrooming, when retailers realised they needed a personalised customer identification tool that would help recognise their needs and reward them accordingly.
 This was in stark contrast to the customer relationship strategies followed by banks and telecommunications sector which maintained customer database as a part of their usual service routine.